❔

 The Question Set Editor is tested against the above version of angular.
 Updating to latest versions needs further testing.

-💠 Question Set Editor library for Sunbird platform
+Question Set Editor library for Sunbird platform

 Question Set Editor library components is powered by angular.
 This editor is primarily designed to be used in the sunbirdEd portal and web portal to drive reusability, maintainability hence reducing the redundant development effort significantly.
 And it can be integrated with any platform irrespective of the platforms and the frontend frameworks.
-It is exported not only as an angular library but also as a web component aims to make it easy to share, discover, and reuse web components.
+It is exported not only as an but also as a aims to make it easy to share, discover, and reuse web components.
 It creates a framework agnostic way of composing and re-purposing code.

 📑 Getting started with integration steps